 Principle 3: The criteria will be based on identifying rail services, rather than traffic flows

-2.5 HS1 Ltd’s criteria for the application of discounts are based on the identification of rail services.
+2.5 LSPH criteria for the application of discounts are based on the identification of rail services.
 Use is made of both the terms “services” and “traffic flows” in the Rail Regulations 2016.
-While the concept of “traffic flows” has been used by UK and EU competition authorities, normally referring to passenger demand and to origin-destination or point-to-point passenger flows, it is considered by HS1 Ltd that specific and clear criteria for the application of discounts can be developed more readily by reference to rail services.
-HS1 Ltd is of the view that this is consistent with the Rail Regulations 2016.
+While the concept of “traffic flows” has been used by UK and EU competition authorities, normally referring to passenger demand and to origin-destination or point-to-point passenger flows, it is considered by LSPH that specific and clear criteria for the application of discounts can be developed more readily by reference to rail services.
+LSPH is of the view that this is consistent with the Rail Regulations 2016.

 2.6 The term “traffic flow” is taken to represent individual point-to-point passenger flows, i.e. individual journeys by passengers from a defined origin to a defined destination.
 A rail service, by contrast, is defined by the starting point, end point and stopping pattern of that rail service – which may provide for a variety of different passenger traffic flows.
-In considering discounts, HS1 Ltd is prepared to differentiate between peak and off-peak services, daytime and night-time services and services that only operate on specific dates.
+In considering discounts, LSPH is prepared to differentiate between peak and off-peak services, daytime and night-time services and services that only operate on specific dates.

 2.7 Even on a relatively simple rail service such as those which operate on HS1, given that there are intermediate station calls on many services, there is not necessarily an exact correspondence between rail services and traffic flows.
 For example, on the rail service below between destinations A and F, the passenger (traffic) flows include A – E, A – F, B – E, B – F, C – E and so on.